wicked-rainman/wicked-rainman.github.io/projects/DAPL.md

 fallen on deaf ears (maybe because it's no good, or maybe because the [_target audience_](https://wiki.openrightsgroup.org/wiki/Cyber_Specials "Cyber Police volunteers - but because it's a new line of work for the Police, all the volunteers have given up trying") couldn't see past the end of their noses), but I've left the code around just in case anyone shows any interest.
-Have a look [_here_](https://github.com/wicked-rainman/DAPL "Go on, click it.
+Have a look at the repository [_here_](https://github.com/wicked-rainman/DAPL "Go on, click it.
 You know you want to!") if you are interested.